willsaliba/WL-DataAnalysis/README.md

 ## Data Analysis Project

-This project works with a Kaggle dataset containing data about competitors in powerlifting competitions.
+This project utilises Python with Pandas, Numpy and Matplotlib to work with a Kaggle dataset containing data about competitors in powerlifting competitions.

 After filtering and cutting down the dataset to 30k competitors a series of graphs are created to demonstrate unique relationships found between specific characteristics of the competitors.